Homeschool Mom Friendships

 - Add in about ½ of the dry mixture while mixing on a low speed.
 Alternate adding in dry and wet ingredients until they are all combined.
 Mix for an additional 3 minutes on a medium speed.

-- Prepare 3 6″ cake pans with “goop” (see above) and distribute the batter evenly between them.
+- Prepare three 6″ cake pans with butter or non-stick spray lightly dusted with flour and distribute the batter evenly between them.

 - Bake for about 30-35 minutes or until a toothpick inserted comes out clean.